LATEST NEWS - LANDLORD IMMIGRATION CHECKS

-CIH and BMENational have received a grant from the TDS Charitable Foundation to extend the website to cover migrants' access to the private rented sector, including of course the new rules about immigration checks.
-The new pages should be on the site early in 2015.
+CIH and BMENational have received a grant from the TDS Charitable Foundation to extend the website to cover migrants' access to the private rented sector, including the rules about immigration checks.
+Please check back in early January to see the new pages.

 The Housing Rights website aims to provide accurate information to recent arrivals and to advisers about entitlements to housing, based on people's immigration status.